piercefreeman/mountaineer/docs/error_handling.md

 </button>
 ```

-filzl will convert the error into a custom error class and expose it in `_server/actions` for you to import.
+mountaineer will convert the error into a custom error class and expose it in `_server/actions` for you to import.
 This class helps you switch logic depending on the type of error that was raised.
 Using a class here also has the benefit of typeguarding your error handling, so you'll see IDE recommendations specific to that ValidationError.

 You can find the error payload itself within `error.body`, which will be typehinted with all the metadata (if any) that the server is expected to return as part of this error code.
 In the above example, that looks like this: